 ✅ Check my Belize travel trips to have the best experience and avoid mistakes

 Let’s dig into some of the best things to do in San Ignacio Belize!

 Read my article on some of the best things to do in Belize.

 Best things to do in San Ignacio Belize

 San Ignacio is a perfect base if you are looking for some cool adventures in the western part of the country such as visiting nearby Mayan ruins Xunantunich and Cahal Pech, tubing, and caving.

-San Ignacio should be on your itinerary, if you want to learn Belize history and get more familiar with its culture – an option that is not always available in a tourist hub like San Pedro where everything is based around tourism.
-It’s also a popular stop for travelers who are making their way to Tikal Mayan ruins in Guatemala.
+San Ignacio deserves a stop on your Belize itinerary, if you want to learn the history and get more familiar with its culture.
+It’s also a popular stop for travelers who are making their way to Tikal in Guatemala.